tthorntone/AdNauseam-Wiki/FAQ.md

 #### Sometimes it appears that there are multiples of the same Ad in the AdVault?

 This sometimes happens.
 AdNauseam tests for Ad uniqueness of image-Ads by comparing the URLs of the displayed image.
-However, some ad networks use different URLs in different Ads for the same image resource (often, but not always, with some additional tracking data in the query-string).
+However, some Ad networks use different URLs in different Ads for the same image resource (often, but not always, with some additional tracking data in the query-string).
 In such cases, there is no simple/efficient way for AdNauseam to recognize that the images are the "same".
 One proposal for how to deal with this was suggested [here](https://github.com/dhowe/AdNauseam/issues/631).

 #### Why have options from earlier versions been removed?

 AdNauseam is a work in progress, with new features continually being added, tuned, and, sometimes, deprecated.
 If a setting no longer appears in the settings page, we have likely found a better means of implementing the design goal.
 For information about specific deprecated settings, please consult our [DevFAQ](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ) or send us a query at adnauseam-dev [@] rednoise.org.

+#### Can I use AdNauseam while logged into my Youtube channel?

+We have heard reports of logged-in users having their Youtube channels suspended by Google due to alleged Terms-of-Service violations.
+While we have only anecdotal evidence of this practice on the part of Google/Youtube, we advise users to log out of their Youtube accounts when using AdNauseam.
+In fact, for general online privacy, we recommend that users _always log out of all Google-related accounts_ when not directly using them.

 #### I found a bug!
 What do I do now?

 First, please make sure the bug hasn't already been reported by checking the current [bug list](https://github.com/dhowe/AdNauseam/issues).
 If the bug hasn't yet been reported you can report it there.
 If you don't have a GitHub account, please create one so that we can communicate with you about the bug and fix it more quickly.

 If you're not comfortable creating a ticket (or don't want to create a GitHub account), you can also report the bug via email to adnauseam-issues [@] rednoise.org.

-#### How can I activate debugging mode?

-- Go to chrome://extensions/, find AdNauseam, and click 'background.html' to open the console
-- Leave this window open, then click 'options', again under AdNauseam, to open 'settings'
-- Now enable 'Activate debugging mode' at the bottom of the settings
-- You should begin to see output in the console window you opened previously
-- Now go to any page, like this [test page](https://rednoise.org/adntest/simple.html), that has ads
-- After a few moments you should have log data you can post in your issues or send to devs

-<br>&nbsp;<br>

 ## Why?